 Formation of stars is the principal driver of galaxy evolution and chemical enrichment in the Universe, which in turn affects the process of star birth.
 On the other hand, it also provides the sites of planet formation and development of life.
 Therefore, understanding how stars and planets form has long been one of the central problems in astrophysics.
 In fact, significant progress has been seen especially in the last decades, but the detailed processes are still quite elusive.
 ALMA, JWST, and next generation instruments on ground-based telescopes will yield further scientific advances prior to the TMT’s first light.
 However, we definitely need TMT to have unprecedented angular resolution with very high sensitivity in near- to mid-infrared, which is critical for this science topic.
-TMT, with the great complementarity with those telescopes and instruments, will provide a big step forward to more complete understanding of star and planet formation as outlined in this chapter.
+TMT, with the great complementarity with those telescopes and instruments, will provide a big step forward to more complete understanding of star and planet formation.

 Star formation is a fundamental astrophysical process; and yet we still lack a quantitative and predictive theory for how stars and clusters form (Krumholz 2014).
 Amongst the key ingredients for building such a theory are observations of young star clusters over a wide range of environments that can be used as benchmarks to test star formation models.
 Young clusters serve as laboratories with controlled conditions (same age, metallicity, distance, initial conditions) and many stars to sample the distributions of stellar masses, kinematics, and multiplicities that arise during the star formation process.
 The requisite range of initial conditions in metallicity, external pressure, cloud mass/density, and environment can only be found outside of our own Galaxy where studying clusters in detail has been extremely challenging.
 Fortunately, TMT’s spatial resolution and sensitivity will allow individual young stars to be spatially resolved, even in the largest star clusters, within a wide range of environments throughout the Local Group galaxies and beyond.
 TMT observations of young clusters, which are the output of the star formation process, will complement ALMA studies of the gas clumps and cores that are the input to the star-formation process.